gnoverse/gnopls/README.md

 ## Editor Setup

 `gnopls` is compatible with any editor that supports the Language Server Protocol (LSP).
-Below are setup instructions for popular editors.
+Below are setup instructions for popular editors, including both LSP and non-LSP configurations.

+### Prerequisites

+For full functionality, ensure you have:
+- `gno` command-line tool installed for linting and formatting
+- `gnopls` installed: `go install github.com/gnoverse/gnopls@latest`
+- `GNOROOT` environment variable set to your gno repository path (required for LSP features)

 ### Visual Studio Code